WhyVee/covid_in_the_community/README.md

 The graph made me stop and pause.
 The rates for ICU and inpatient beds seemed to follow a similar path until after the start of the new year.
 Though the line plots were similar, it seemed that the inpatient bed rate was slightly higher than the ICU rate; but the real questions are: is the difference statistically significant, and what does it mean if the difference is significantly different?
 At this point I decided to form a hypothesis.

 ### 4. Forming a Hypothesis
+From my observations of the graph above, I wanted to test the hypothesis that one of the rates is greater than the other.
+Before I can start testing, though, I needed to formalize a Null Hypothesis, as well as an Alternate Hypothesis.
+I will also need to make an assumption about the variables being Independent and Identically Distributed.
+Since the occupancy rates are coming from the same hospitals, it is extremely unlikely that the vairables are truly independent.
+For the sake of testing though, we will assume that the variables are IID.

+**Null Hypothesis**
+During Covid, the average occupancy rate for inpatient beds is the same as the average occupancy rate for ICU beds

+**Alternate Hypothesis**
+During Covid, the average occupancy rate for inpatient beds is greater than the average occupancy rate for ICU beds

+Now that the we have our hypothesis, we need to determine our Alpha value as well as ensure that our test has enough statistical power.
+There is no compelling argument to use an Alpha value other than the standard 5%, so we will use an Alpha of 0.05.
+For the power calculation, I used a power calculating function from the Stats Models library.
+A statistical power level of greater than 80% is considered to be sufficient.
+Our power value was over 99%, so we have enough power to proceed with our test.

 ### 5. Hypothesis Testing
 ![Mann-Whitney Signed Rank Test](/img/mannwhitney.png)